Win/Loss Analysis

 In this area, Membrain shows you how much time is going by, from the moment an opportunity is created, until the moment it either gets archived (lost) or won - and that goes for every sales project in your data selection.

-As always, green bars represent won opportunities, and grey bars represent lost.
+As always, green bars represent won opportunities, and gray bars represent lost.
 The orange bar illustrates the average amount of time spent on won deals, which is also listed to the left of the graph.

 Time in Stage